graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 - `@include` : An execution directive that conditionally includes a field or fragment in the results of a graphql query
 - `@skip` : An execution directive conditionally excludes a field or fragment from the results of a graphql query
 - `@deprecated` : A type system directive that marks a field definition or enum value as deprecated, indicating that it may be removed in a future release of your graph.
+- `@specifiedBy` : A type system directive for a custom scalar that adds a URL pointing to documentation about how the scalar is used.
+This url is returned as part of an introspection query.

 Beyond this you can create directives to perform any sort of action against your graph or query document as seems fit to your use case.